-Rationale - Children and young workers are particularly vulnerable to economic exploitation due to their inherent age-related limitations in physical development, knowledge, lack of independence and experience.
+Rationale - Children37 and young workers38 are particularly vulnerable to economic exploitation due to their inherent age-related limitations in physical development, knowledge, lack of independence and experience.
 These vulnerabilities can lead to worst forms of child labour which are to be prioritised for elimination without delay.
-Employment, and exploitation, of children and young workers occurs globally and in many (if not all) industries.
-The aquaculture sector is, unfortunately, no exception to this.
+Employment, and exploitation, of children and young workers occurs globally and in many (if not all) industries39.
+The aquaculture sector is, unfortunately, no exception to this40.

 However, not all work done by children should be categorised for elimination.
 Children's participation in work that does not negatively affect their health and personal development nor interferes with their schooling, is generally regarded as being something positive.
 This includes activities such as helping their parents around the home, assisting in a family (farming) business or earning pocket money outside school hours and during school holidays.
-These non-harmful forms of participation in work contribute to a child's development and within some contexts to the welfare of their families; it provides them with skills and experience; and helps to prepare them to become productive members of society during their adult life.
+These non-harmful forms of participation in work contribute to a child's development and within some contexts to the welfare of their families; it provides them with skills and experience; and helps to prepare them to become productive members of society during their adult life41.

 - I. ILO Minimum Age Convention, 1973 (No. 138); - II.
 ILO Worst Forms of Child Labour Convention, 1999 (No. 182); - III.
-OHCHR Convention on the Rights of the Child.
+OHCHR Convention on the Rights of the Child42.

-Indicators: Indicator 1.5.1 The UoC shall not (be) engage(d) in child labour .
-This includes work that: - is mentally, physically, socially or morally dangerous and harmful to children ; or interferes with their schooling Indicator 1.5.2 If child labour is found, the UoC shall implement effective remediation procedures to comply with 1.5.1 that put the best interest of the child first, such as enabling the child to attend school and remain in school until no https://www.ilo.org/ipec/areas/Agriculture/WCMS 172348/lang--en/index.htm
+Indicators: Indicator 1.5.1 The UoC shall not (be) engage(d) in child labour 43 .
+This includes work that: - is mentally, physically, socially or morally dangerous and harmful to children 44 ; or - interferes with their schooling 45 Indicator 1.5.2 If child labour is found, the UoC shall implement effective remediation procedures to comply with 1.5.1 that put the best interest of the child first, such as enabling the child to attend school and remain in school until no longer mandatory.
+Remediation actions are documented and are verified to ensure effectiveness.

-&lt;sup>37 Child: see Definition List.
+37 Child: see Definition List.